 A recent study by the United Nations University’s World Institute for Development Economics Research has warned that half a billion people could be pushed into poverty as world economies shrink because of COVID-19.
 This could set global poverty levels back by up to 30 years.

-This poses a real challenge to the UN Sustainable Development Goal of ending poverty by 2030, as global poverty could increase for the first time since 1990.
+This poses a real challenge to the UN Sustainable Development Goal of ending poverty by 2030, as global poverty could increase for the first time since the 1990s.

 An increase in those living below the poverty line will put further pressure on already stretched and limited resources.
 The impact of this will be felt long after the pandemic is over as future generations become trapped in cycles of poverty.